-The Terragen sphere has been relatively stable for millennia, regardless of wars and political crises.
-The Archai have maintained civilisation on a large scale in the Sephirotic regions, protecting their charges from the worst threats and played their own political games.
+The Terragen Sphere has been relatively stable for millennia, regardless of wars and political crises.
+The Archai have maintained civilisation on a large scale in the Sephirotic regions, protecting their charges from the worst threats and playing their own political games.
 But this era might be coming to an end.
 It has been suggested that Something is rising against the order of the archailects, something chaotic and yet unnamed.
 Regardless of the outcome of the emerging crisis the Orion Arm will not be the same again.

-Ever since the advent of computer networks there has been viruses, worms, feral packets, spamais, infovores, flying Dutchmen and other replicating software.
+Ever since the advent of computer networks there have been viruses, worms, feral packets, spamais, infovores, Flying Dutchmen and other replicating software.
 Sometimes they are deliberately created, sometimes they occur just by accident (given the reliance many cultures have on software agents and how unstable ancient code is, this is far more common than most people expect).
 The demands of survival weed out the unfit, promoting stealthy replicators that can evade the screening programs.
 While most are trivial algorithms there exist intelligent and semi-intelligent programs, and there are even cases of colonial intelligences in the nets.

 Now something has changed.
-The first signs that the network replicators were on the rise occurred centuries ago, a slight trend towards increased diversity and frequency of software outbreaks that few took any note of.
+The first signs that the network replicators were on the rise occurred centuries ago: a slight trend towards increased diversity and frequency of software outbreaks that few took any note of.
 As time went on, the replicators began to evolve at an ever fiercer rate, circumventing and subverting systems across known space.
 While still far from noticeable to the vast majority of beings, the change is deeply worrying to the central AIs.
 The worry is slowly percolating downwards into the governing hierarchies across inhabited space.

 Some outbreaks have spilled over into the material world.
-On Fata Morgana the number of vir-rel anomalies has increased significantly, although few take any notice.
-In 10486 and 10494 nanoassemblers spontaneously began to encode parts of sensitive databases on Ken Ferjik into artificial dust mites, apparently due to an epidemic of malfunctioning search agents.
+On Fata Morgana the number of virtual-ril anomalies has increased significantly, although few take any notice.
+In 10486 and 10494 some assembler swarms began spontaneously encoding parts of sensitive databases on Ken Ferjik into artificial dust mites, apparently due to an epidemic of malfunctioning search agents.
 On Mykerinos subliminal control messages apparently without any sender were transmitted to vecs and cyborgs, causing a wave of apparent insanity, instability and the loss of over 53,000 people.
-In 10159 a wormhole maintenance AI at Jokolainen Nexus apparently dissolved in AI viruses (which was at the time interpreted as sabotage) and destroyed several auxiliary wormholes.
+In 10159 a wormhole maintenance AI at Jokolainen Nexus apparently dissolved in AI viruses (this was at the time interpreted as sabotage) and destroyed several auxiliary wormholes.
 The perhaps most dramatic event (if still unconfirmed) was the takeover of the Pup nebula by the "dragons".
-The Pup Nebula cluster was apparently subverted by a high toposophic PanVirt ISO cluster which set on "enlightening" the inhabitants.
+The Pup Nebula cluster was apparently subverted by a high toposophicPanVirtISO cluster which set about "enlightening" the inhabitants.
 Analysis of the transmissions suggest that the dragons are actually virtual entities that have emerged into physical reality, taking on forms and ideas from various ancient myths and hallucinations.
 It might also be related to the Erasure of the Tanaka Cluster in 9545 and the migration of the Mother of the Machines.

-The reason for the rise of chaos is as yet unknown, but the high level AIs are looking for 'keys', software patterns that enable this hyperevolution.
+The reason for the rise of Chaos is as yet unknown, but the high level AIs are looking for 'keys', software patterns that enable this hyperevolution.
 The theory is that these keys are evolutionary tricks that allow virtual evolution to outwit defenses and grow to new levels of complexity.
 In a way, they represent perhaps a crossing of a singularity barrier of evolution, giving it new power far beyond that which it previously had, just as the more well-understood mental singularities represent qualitative expansions of mental ability.
 It could be that these keys could be applied to all forms of evolution, creating wholly new types of evolution itself.

 The origin of the keys is unknown.
 While it is possible that they evolved or were discovered by some being, a more likely and worrying theory is that they were discovered from an alien source (maybe linked to the Wild Duck Transmissions or Carina wormholes).
 It could be a weapon, a dangerous remnant (a bit like the tool theory of the Amalgamation) or just a piece of information that once it emerged has been replicated by countless civilisations, a civilization parasitising meme.
-Once the 'keys' become available by the discovery and upload of something from an old civilisation, the netbased evolution begin to really boil, throwing out many odd entities that begin to claw their ways towards the light, carrying the keys with them.
+Once the 'keys' become available by the discovery and upload of something from an old civilisation, the netbased evolution begins to really boil, throwing out many odd entities that begin to claw their ways towards the light, carrying the keys with them.

-A tentative theory suggested by some Keterist AIs is that the keys are the real reason no alien civilisations have permanently dominated the galaxy — sooner or later they stumble on the keys and are forced back to a pre-information age level where they eventually die out.
+A tentative theory suggested by some Keterist AIs is that the keys are the real reason no alien civilisations have permanently dominated the galaxy — sooner or later they stumble on the keys and are forced back to a pre-Information Age level where they eventually die out.